-At Ahrefs, one of the things we promote most often is our free Ahrefs Webmaster Tools (AWT) which is free a tool for search engine optimization.
+At Ahrefs, one of the things we promote most often is our Ahrefs Webmaster Tools (AWT) which is free a tool for search engine optimization.
 We promote it through an always-on, integrated campaign, spanning all of our marketing channels.
 Here are a few examples of the campaign’s components.

-Starting from organic search, we can see Ahrefs Webmaster Tools’ landing page gets an estimated 1.7K organic search visits.
+Starting from organic search, we can see AWT’ landing page gets an estimated 1.7K organic search visits each month.
 This is passive, relevant traffic we get from search engine page results without any ad spend.

-Furthermore, content marketing is one of the pillars of our marketing efforts.
-And since we mostly focus on SEO-related topics, we have all sorts of occasions to feature this tool.
+Furthermore, we promote AWT through content marketing.
+And since we mostly focus on SEO-related topics, we have all sorts of occasions to feature our product.

-To illustrate, this article on SEO for startups provided an opportunity to mention Ahrefs Webmaster Tools as an easy, beginner-friendly way to tackle technical SEO problems.
+To illustrate, this article on SEO for startups provided an opportunity to mention the tool as an easy, beginner-friendly way to tackle technical SEO problems.

-In addition to organic channels, we also promote the tool via various paid channels.
+In addition to organic channels, we also promote AWT via various paid channels.
 One of them is sponsorship.
 Here’s an excerpt of a sponsored newsletter sent by one of the biggest magazines in the SEO industry, Search Engine Journal.

-This kind of message can result in more sign-ups for Ahrefs Webmaster Tools because:
+This kind of message can result in more sign-ups for our product because:

-- Search Engine Journal is a highly qualified audience for a product like ours.
+- Search Engine Journal attracts a qualified audience for a product like ours.

 - Our call to action is focused on getting people to try out a free product.
-The act of asking someone (who’s not even on our subscriber list) to commit to a paid subscription just because we sent them an email causes a lot more friction.
+The act of asking someone (who’s not even on our subscriber list) to commit to a paid subscription just because we sent them an email would cause a lot more friction.

 Got questions?
 Ping me on Twitter.